How to crimp RJ45

 Basic Tools in Crimping

-- Crimping tool – used to crimp the RJ45 connector at the both ends of the cable.
+- Crimping tool – used to crimp RJ45 connector at the both ends of the cable.

 - Cat5/Cat5e – the commonly used cable for computer networking.

-- RJ45 (Registered Jack – 45) – the connector that looks like RJ11 for phone lines but slightly bigger and are mainly used for computer networking.
+- RJ45 (Registered Jack – 45) – is a connector that looks like RJ11.
+But slightly bigger and are mainly used for computer networking.